saiefadnan/WalletManagement/README.md

 Its a serverless application...

 <h2> Prerequisites</h2>
-<h3>Jar files </h3>
+<h3>Setup Maven/Jar files</h3>
+Resolve all the Maven dependencies of pom.xml file.if fails then a 2nd way is:

-Necessary jar files need to be included before running the program:
+Include necessary jar files before running the program:

 ![img.png](img.png)